It's Not Right but It's Okay: Original Rodney Jerkins version

 Rodney Jerkins (pictured in 2013) produced the original version of "It's Not Right but It's Okay".

 Houston had returned from a ten-date tour of Europe when Jerkins was sent to Houston's Crossway recording studio located near her residence at Mendham Township, New Jersey.
 According to Jerkins, Houston told him she wasn't ready to record due to contracting bronchitis.
 Jerkins claimed it took "four days" before Houston finally emerged at the studio but during those four days, he got to spend time with Houston.
 According to Jerkins, one of the first things Houston told him was, "you're a church boy, ain't you", with Jerkins noting that Houston likely recognized some gospel-inflected chords in the song's demo.

 On one of those days, Houston asked Jerkins, whose father was a preacher, for directions to appear at his father's church in Pleasantville, New Jersey.
 Despite telling her that it was a long drive from Mendham, Houston showed up and then gave a performance of "God Will Take Care of You".
 Jerkins claimed the pair engaged in meditation and prayer.

 Eventually, Houston entered the Crossway studio to record her vocals on the song.
 Much like she had done with her songs, Houston was the vocal arranger.
 Jerkins stated that upon first recording Houston that she "took [him] to church inside the studio.
 She's giving you full-throttle effort at all times", adding that the artist "[did] it the same extraordinary way every time".
 Jerkins called Houston a "genius".

 Jerkins claimed later that the song "jumpstarted" production on what became the My Love Is Your Love album.
-Eventually, Jerkins would produce three more songs on the album, including "If I Told You That".
-Jerkins later created a quiet storm ballad rendition of "It's Not Right but It's Okay", labeling it the "RJ Smooth Mix".
+Jerkins would create a quiet storm ballad rendition of "It's Not Right but It's Okay", labeling it the "RJ Smooth Mix".